Look before you leap, they say. And so it is with investing. Before you jump in, sort your house out.

 Create a rainy-day fund

 Next, the all-important rainy-day fund.
-Unforeseen events WILL occur, such as broken boiler or a roof damaged by a storm, or indeed, the next pandemic.
+Unforeseen events WILL occur, such as broken boiler or a roof damaged by a storm.
 This is where savings accounts come into their own.
 They will hand back a small bit of interest while offering easy access to your cash with very little risk (well, up to £85k – the limit of government protection).
 Read our article on the different types of savings accounts here.
-We also explain all the ISA accounts, which includes the Cash ISA, here.
+We also explain all the ISA accounts, which include the Cash ISA.
 As a rule of thumb, you need between 3 – 6 months’ salary, depending on your responsibilities.

 Sort out insurance